Aastha-818/Eye_Disease_Detection/README.md

 # 👁️ Eye Disease Detection System

-**Vision Care** is an AI-powered project designed to detect eye diseases like **Diabetic Retinopathy**, **Cataract**, and **Glaucoma** using deep learning and pupillometric analysis.
-The system aims for early detection to prevent irreversible vision loss and assist ophthalmologists with faster, more accurate diagnoses.
+**Vision Care** is an AI-based project designed to detect eye diseases like **Diabetic Retinopathy**, **Cataract**, and **Glaucoma** using deep learning and pupillometric analysis.
+This system enables early detection to help prevent irreversible vision loss and assists ophthalmologists with faster, more accurate diagnoses.

 ## 🚀 Features
 - Automated eye disease detection using CNN
-- Easy-to-use web interface (HTML, CSS, Bootstrap)
+- Web interface for image upload and testing
-- Upload retinal or pupil images directly
+- Detailed model performance display
-- High model accuracy for reliable results
+- High accuracy in disease classification
-- Detailed model architecture and metrics display
+- Organized and easy-to-use project structure

 ## 📊 Model Performance
 - **Training Accuracy**: 96%